phpback/phpback/README.md

 ##Installation
 Upload this folder in your web server, go to `yourwebsite.com/feedback/` (or folder name) and fill the form.
-If you have any questions, plase visit our [Wiki](http://www.phpback.org/wiki/) or our [Support Center](http://www.phpback.org/support/)
+If you have any questions, plase visit our [Wiki](http://www.phpback.org/wiki/).

 ##License
 PHPBack is licensed under GPLv3 (see `LICENSE.TXT` file) and it was made using Codeigniter Framework (see `system/license.txt` file).